Zest Protocol Docs

 Zest Interest Rates Mechanism

-Borrowing rates on Zest Protocol adjust dynamically based on several key metrics:
+Borrowing rates on Zest Protocol adjust dynamically based on key pool metrics:

-• Utilization Rate: This shows the proportion of funds currently lent out from the pool.
-It’s calculated as the amount borrowed divided by the total pool size (borrowed + available).
-For instance, if 70% of the pool is in use, the utilization rate is 70%.
+– Utilization Rate: Represents the proportion of funds currently lent out.
+It is calculated as the amount borrowed divided by the total pool size (borrowed + available).
+Example: If 70% of the pool is in use, the utilization rate is 70%.

-• Target Utilization Rate: This is the desired level of usage the protocol aims to sustain.
-At this point, interest rates are calibrated to promote balanced activity between lenders and borrowers.
+– Target Utilization Rate: The optimal usage level the protocol aims to maintain.
+At this threshold, interest rates are are calibrated to promote balanced activity between lenders and borrowers.

-• Interest Rate at Target Utilization: This is the borrowing rate applied when the pool is operating at its target utilization.
-It’s designed to support steady borrowing demand while maintaining healthy pool dynamics.
+– Interest Rate at Target Utilization: The borrowing rate applied when the pool is operating at its target utilization—designed to support steady borrowing demand while maintaining pool stability.

-• Maximum Borrowing Rate: As utilization climbs beyond the target, the borrowing rate increases progressively until it reaches a capped maximum.
-This mechanism helps control borrowing pressure and encourages repayments, safeguarding the pool’s liquidity.
+– Maximum Borrowing Rate: As utilization exceeds the target threshold, borrowing rates increase progressively until they reach a capped maximum.
+This mechanism encourages repayments and helps protect pool liquidity.

-To explore how rates behave for each asset, navigate to the Borrow Stacks Market, click on “Asset Overview”, then select “Details” next to the asset.
+To explore interest rate behaviour for a specific asset, navigate to the Borrow Stacks Market, click ‘Asset Overview’, then select ‘Details’.

-There, scroll down to find a chart illustrating current utilization, the target rate, and how borrowing rates adjusts with the change of pool usage.
+Scroll down to view a chart showing current utilization, the target rate, and how borrowing rates adjust based on pool usage.

 Zest Risk Management

-• Collateral Assets: These assets can be deposited, borrowed, and used as collateral, subject to protocol-defined limits.
-This category includes highly liquid assets like STX, sBTC, and LSTs (stSTXbtc as collateral only), thanks to their strong DEX liquidity.
+– Collateral Assets: These assets can be supplied, borrowed, and used as collateral—subject to protocol-defined parameters.
+This category includes highly liquid tokens such as STX, sBTC, and LSTs (stSTXbtc, which is collateral-only), selected for their strong on-chain DEX liquidity.

-• Borrow-Only Assets: These assets can be borrowed but cannot be used as collateral.
-Examples include aeUSDC, USDA, aUSD, USDh and DIKO.
+– Borrow-Only Assets: These assets can be borrowed but are not eligible to serve as collateral.
+Examples include aeUSDC, USDA, aUSD, USDh, and DIKO.